pdx-tools/pdx-tools/README.md

 PDX Tools is a modern [EU4](https://en.wikipedia.org/wiki/Europa_Universalis_IV) save file analyzer that allow users to view maps, graphs, and data tables of their save all within the browser.
 If the user desires, they can upload the save and share it with the world, while also being elibigle to compete in achievement speedrun leaderboards.

 PDX Tools has a modular structure and can be expanded to handle any game.
-Currently [CK3](https://en.wikipedia.org/wiki/Crusader_Kings_III), [HOI4](https://en.wikipedia.org/wiki/Hearts_of_Iron_IV), and [Imperator](https://en.wikipedia.org/wiki/Imperator:_Rome) saves can also be analyzed, though functionality is limited to just melting (conversion of a binary save to plaintext).
+Currently [CK3](https://en.wikipedia.org/wiki/Crusader_Kings_III), [HOI4](https://en.wikipedia.org/wiki/Hearts_of_Iron_IV), [Victoria 3](https://en.wikipedia.org/wiki/Victoria_3), and [Imperator](https://en.wikipedia.org/wiki/Imperator:_Rome) saves can also be analyzed, though functionality is limited to just melting (conversion of a binary save to plaintext).

 ## Contributor Guide